jie666-6/UrbanSARFloods/README.md

 [UrbanSARFloods: Sentinel-1 SLC-Based Benchmark Dataset for Urban and Open-Area Flood Mapping](https://openaccess.thecvf.com/content/CVPR2024W/EarthVision/papers/Zhao_UrbanSARFloods_Sentinel-1_SLC-Based_Benchmark_Dataset_for_Urban_and_Open-Area_Flood_CVPRW_2024_paper.pdf)
 by Jie Zhao, Zhitong Xiong, and Xiao Xiang Zhu.

+This dataset release focuses on data availability.
+All baseline models were trained using standard segmentation pipelines implemented in the segmentation_models_pytorch (SMP) library.
+Since no customized code was developed, training scripts are not included.

 👉 Check out the [UrbanSARFloods](https://huggingface.co/datasets/S1Floodbenchmark/UrbanSARFloods_v1) for details.